ivaandrey/portfolio/index.md

 ## Projects  ##

-In my current role I **lead the AI algorithm team** focused on developing advanced deep learning models for various projects.
-I oversee the **research, development, optimization, and deployment** of of these models.
-My responsibilities include **technical leadership**, covering **algorithm design, model training, dataset curation, and performance evaluation**.
-Additionally, our team supports **deployment and integration into SDKs** to ensure robust and accurate gaze estimation for various applications, including **driver monitoring systems (DMS) and human-computer interaction (HCI)**.
+In my current role I lead the AI algorithm team focused on developing advanced deep learning models for various projects.
+I oversee the research, development, optimization, and deployment of of these models.
+My responsibilities include technical leadership, covering algorithm design, model training, dataset curation, and performance evaluation.
+Additionally, our team supports deployment and integration into SDKs to ensure robust and accurate gaze estimation for various applications, including driver monitoring systems (DMS) and human-computer interaction (HCI).

 The developed projects include:
 + [Gaze Direction Estimation](pages/gaze_estimation_project/gaze_estimation.md)